Dieselmarble/PhD-Application/README.md

 - [moderncv](https://ctan.org/tex-archive/macros/latex/contrib/moderncv?lang=en) [github repo](https://github.com/xdanaux/moderncv)

 ### Personal Satement
+> Candidate should describe succinctly your reasons for applying to the programme, your preparation for the field of study, future career plans, and other aspects of your background and interests that may help in the evaluation of your aptitude and motivation for graduate studies.

 - [A Guide from MIT](https://mitcommlab.mit.edu/broad/commkit/graduate-school-personal-statement/)
 - [A Sample from Christopher's Blog](http://cwfletcher.net/Pages/SoP.php)
 - [A Five-Minute Guide to Ph.D.
 Program Applications](https://pg.ucsd.edu/PhD-application-tips.htm)
 - [How to Write a Bad Statement for a Computer Science Ph.D.
 Admissions Application, CMU](http://www.cs.cmu.edu/~pavlo/blog/2015/10/how-to-write-a-bad-statement-for-a-computer-science-phd-admissions-application.html)

+### Statement of Purpose (SOP)
+> This statement should include your goals and background as it relates to the field of computer science.
+It is good to include any past work history, your interests, and reasons for pursuing a graduate degree.
+Your statement will be evaluated for your conciseness, reasons for pursuing a graduate degree, leadership skills, and eloquence.

 - [Writing the Statement of Purpose, UCB](https://grad.berkeley.edu/admissions/steps-to-apply/requirements/statement-purpose/)
 - [How to Write a Statement of Purpose for Grad School, Swapneel Mehta (NYU)](https://swapneelm.github.io/how-to-write-a-statement-of-purpose-for-grad-school)